m-lab/website/_posts/blog/2019-08-01-traceroute-bq-newdata-available.md

 ORDER BY ts DESC

-5. The annotation rate of ASN for hops:
+## Count the annotation rate of ASN for hops

 SELECT
 ts,